Pravnavizz/Gurukula/README.md

 10. The Test Run Report is generated in .html format for reporting purpose, which can be found in src\test-output\Test Suite\index.html.
 11. Screenshots are taken for major actions that are performed on that page, which can be found on  src\Screenshots

+#### NOTE: Application needs to be hosted in the local server for the automation framework to run
 ## Defects found

 ### Defect 1: